-I would like to know more about Mini Probes.
-Do you provide application examples of the PRTG Mini Probe interface?
-Are there Mini Probe implementations that I can instantly use and I just need to download?
+I would like to know more about mini probes.
+Do you provide application examples of the PRTG mini probe interface?
+Are there mini probe implementations that I can instantly use and that I just need to download?

 Probes are the part of PRTG that run monitoring processes and deliver monitoring data back to the PRTG core server.
-The standard probes in PRTG are Local Probes and Remote Probes but you can create these “big” probes only on Windows systems.
-The PRTG Mini Probe API (Application Programming Interface) enables you to add probes to any device, running on any operating system.
+The standard probes in PRTG are local probes and remote probes but you can create these “big” probes only on Windows systems.
+The Mini Probe API (Application Programming Interface) enables you to add probes to any device running on any operating system.
 This makes it possible to fulfill specific monitoring needs.

-The focus of PRTG is to monitor systems agentless.
+The focus of PRTG is to agentlessly monitor systems.
 This means that you do not need to install any software on the particular target systems.
-PRTG “big” probes connect to remote systems using, for example, SSH, WMI, or SNMP to retrieve data.
-This is the preferred monitoring method because this does not require any maintenance on behalf of you, the PRTG user.
+"Big” probes connect to remote systems using, for example, SSH, WMI, or SNMP to retrieve data.
+This is the preferred monitoring method because this does not require any maintenance on your behalf.

-However, there are situations where it can be a good idea to do it the other way around: You install a small software on the remote system which connects to the PRTG server to deliver the monitoring results.
+However, there are situations where it can be a good idea to do it the other way around: You install a small piece of software on the remote system that connects to the PRTG core server to deliver monitoring results.